Dave-Nandwa/mp-docs/README.md

 ## Google Sites Integration

-To add the Widget to your Goole Site, all you need to do is past the link below, whilst replacing your widget ID and it should be live immediately.
+To add the Widget to your Google Site, all you need to do is paste the link below in the embed section, whilst replacing the wildcard below with your unqiue Widget ID, and it should be live immediately:
-Don't forget to add the fp_widget div as well! :)
 ```html
 https://marketplace.financialprofessional.com/widget/{{YOUR WIDGET ID HERE}}
 ```